 ARC Training identifies changes to standards, requirements and legislation through its membership of ACPET, VELG and subscriptions to updates from ASQA, VETR and State government funding providers/ regulators.

-All changes to training provision regulations will be recorded on a continuous improvement request form and managed by the Administration and Compliance Manager.
+All changes to training provision regulations will be recorded on a continuous improvement request form and managed by the Administration Manager and Compliance Team.

 Continuous improvement requests are logged on a register and evaluated for implementation by the continuous improvement committee bi monthly.

-Progress of requests are monitored by the Administration and Compliance Manager.
+Progress of requests are monitored by the Administration Manager and Compliance Team.

 Requirements of Standards for National VET Regulator (NVR) RTOs 2012/ Standards for Registered Training Organisations (RTOs) 2015